lheckemann/uap-nix/README.md

 ## Status

-- Linux boots!
+- Linux boots, loaded via tftp.
 - Just an initramfs for the filesystem.
 - Ethernet works in Linux.
-- A WiFi AP is set up, with WPA, and can be associated with.
-This doesn't actually provide access to any network (other than the link itself) yet though.
+- A WiFi AP is set up, secured with WPA2, and can be associated with.
+This is bridged to the ethernet port.
+That is all.
+Routing, DHCP and such things must be provided by a separate machine.
+- I'm now using this for my home network!

 ## How to use